-RULES OF THE GAME is a short film (currently in pre-production) that explores themes of belonging, family, and tradition, and reflects so desperately what we need right now.
+RULES OF THE GAME is a short film (currently in post-production) that explores themes of belonging, family, and tradition, and reflects so desperately what we need right now.

 All cards are on the table when a queer, Muslim, South Asian American woman introduces her partner for the first time at a family game night.